anrayliu/pyvidplayer2/README.md

  - `original_size: (int, int)` - Tuple containing the width and height of each original frame.
 Unaffected by resizing.
  - `current_size: (int, int)` - Tuple containing the width and height of each frame being rendered.
 Affected by resizing.
  - `aspect_ratio: float` - Width divided by height of original size.
+ - `audio_channels: int` - Number of audio channels in current audio track.
+May change when other tracks are set with `set_audio_track`.
  - `chunk_size: float` - Same as given argument.
 May change if `youtube` is `True` (see `youtube` above).
  - `max_chunks: int` - Same as given argument.
  - `max_threads: int` - Same as given argument.
 May change if `youtube` is `True` (see `youtube` above).